Malawi Union of Savings Credit and Cooperatives (MUSCCO)

 This project demonstrated to investors/financial institutions, donors, policymakers and smallholder farmers an alternative model for formalisation, self-financing and market linkages of poultry producer groups.

-In an effort to increase competitiveness among small-scale producers, this 18-month project (July 2022 – June 2024) focused on organising 2,066 poultry farmers (including 1,550 women) in Lilongwe, Mchinji, Mzimba and Mzuzu into 106 formal commercial groups.
-The aim was to improve aggregation services among poultry farmers, facilitate self-financing to consolidate capital to be invested in a group poultry business through a group savings approach, and facilitate linkages to profitable offtake markets.
-MUSCCO also worked with the producer groups to consolidate capital to be invested in the poultry business using a group savings approach.
+To increase competitiveness among small-scale producers, this 24-month project (July 2022 – June 2024) organised 2,066 poultry farmers (including 1,550 women) in Lilongwe, Mchinji, Mzimba and Mzuzu into 106 formal commercial groups.
+This improved aggregation services among poultry farmers, facilitated self-financing to consolidate capital for investment in a group poultry business through a group savings approach, and facilitated linkages to profitable offtake markets.
+MUSCCO also worked with the producer groups to consolidate capital (MWK 84,190,000 [£70,000] by March 2023) to be invested in the poultry business using a group savings approach.
 This increased access to finance among small-scale producers, enabling them to invest in poultry activities.
 In addition, CASA engaged technical assistance to strengthen the technical capacity of the producer groups for consistency (volumes and quality) and growth in production, and to help them agree a clear way of working together in a group business.
-Furthermore, CASA provided technical support and strengthened market linkages to profitable offtake markets by improving access to information, business-to-business networks and aggregation services.
-The project leveraged on the synergies and networks created with earlier partners such as Amazon Poultry, who was linked to the groups as an offtaker.
-The total cost of the technical assistance and grant support was £58,150, of which CASA contributed £44,194.
+CASA also provided technical support and strengthened market linkages to profitable offtake markets by improving access to information, business-to-business networks and aggregation services.
+The project leveraged on the synergies and networks created with earlier partners such as Amazon Poultry and SPRODETA, which were linked to the groups as offtakers.
+The total cost of the project was £58,150 of which CASA contributed £44,194 in technical assistance and a grant.